Vivienne comes to the project with a successful track record in initiating collaborations and successfully attracting funding,

 Vivienne has over 15 years experience as a journalist and TV producer.
 She is a Senior Lecturer in Journalism at the London College of Communication, University of the Arts London.
 She sits on the committee for the Association for Journalism Education.

 Before joining the Refugee Journalism project, Veronica has worked at the Business and Innovation department at the London College of Communication (University of the Arts London), coordinating community engagement projects.
 Prior to this Veronica has worked for over 10 years in the voluntary sector.
 She has been involved with many environmental and social justice campaigns, providing support and advocacy services to disadvantaged and vulnerable groups, which included refugee and migrant people in various contexts and countries.

 Veronica graduated with a first class honours from BA Hons in Photojournalism and Documentary photography from London College of Communication.
 Her documentary work focuses on culture, identity, environment, health and human rights.

 “I’m committed to continuing this support through the Refugee Journalism Project.”

-Emma Dijlali, Contributor
+Emma Djilali, Contributor

-Brittany O’Neal, Contributor
+Brittany O’Neill, Contributor

 A freelance journalist and final year undergraduate at LCC.
 I am currently volunteering on a small Greek island near the Turkish border for a non-profit organisation called Echo100plus.
 Working on the ground to support refugees that have fled war-torn countries including Syria and Iraq can often be a challenge – but a very rewarding one.